pote/gpm/README.md

 ## Authorship/Inspiration/Hugs

-`Johnny_Deps` was written and is maintained by [@pote](https://github.com/pote) for internal use in [Vivid Cortex](https://github.com/VividCortex) whose leadership have enthusiastically agreed to open source it.
-The tool is inspired by Ruby's [dep gem](http://cyx.github.io/dep/) - authored by [@cyx](http://cyx.is/) and [@soveran](http://soveran.com/).
+`Johnny_Deps` was written by [@pote](https://github.com/pote) - who maintains [a fork of this project](https://github.com/pote/johnny-deps) - for internal use in [Vivid Cortex](https://github.com/VividCortex) whose leadership have enthusiastically agreed to open source it.
+It is now maintained by [the VividCortex team](https://github.com/VividCortex?tab=members).

-Several [Brainiacs of the VividCortex team](https://github.com/VividCortex?tab=members) have helped make the tool what it is today, check out the [contributors page](https://github.com/VividCortex/johnny-deps/graphs/contributors) for a list of awesome people.
+The tool is inspired by Ruby's [dep gem](http://cyx.github.io/dep/) - authored by [@cyx](http://cyx.is/) and [@soveran](http://soveran.com/), big thanks to them and to all the contributions made by the many wonderful people in our [contributors page](https://github.com/VividCortex/johnny-deps/graphs/contributors).

 ![Johnny Deps](http://i.imgur.com/MuupBVC.jpg)